Anti-Wear Additives in Engine Oil: Protecting Engine

 How Do Anti-Wear Additives Work?

-One of the most common anti-wear additives is zinc dialkyldithiophosphate (ZDDP).
+One of the most common anti-wear engine oil is zinc dialkyldithiophosphate (ZDDP).
 ZDDP decomposes under heat and pressure, forming a protective phosphate glass layer on engine parts, which acts as a shield against wear.

 Types of Anti-Wear Additives